Israeli forces rescue 2 hostages as airstrikes kill around 100 Palestinians in Rafah | KRDO

 Israel’s ground forces encountered resistance throughout the operation.
 Once the hostages were recovered, they were protectively hugged by members of the police special forces as they were escorted out under fire from Hamas, according to Hagari, who said they were taken to a safe place within Rafah for medical attention and then airlifted out of Gaza by helicopter.

 Har and Marman’s rescue marks just the second time since last year’s terror attack that the Israeli military has successfully retrieved hostages in Gaza.
-A previous attempt in December went awry when Israeli soldiers shot and killed three Israeli hostages in Gaza after misidentifying them as threats.
+In December, Israeli soldiers shot and killed three Israeli hostages in Gaza after misidentifying them as threats.

 While the operation to free the two men will be celebrated in Israel, significant loss of life was reported inside Gaza as a result of the Israeli Air Force providing “aerial cover” for the ground operation.

-Note: Correction: This story has been updated to correct the spelling of Daniel Hagari’s name.
-It was later updated to more accurately characterize the circumstances surrounding the deaths of three Israeli hostages in December, and to more fully report a statement from US State Department spokesman Matthew Miller.